 Earl M. McBride (Apr 20, 1886 – Apr 6, 1951)

 Earl was the eldest founder and has been credited with the idea of using the land for a new type of cemetery.
 He was the first founder to die and was active in the cemetery until his death.
 Earl and his family are interned in the cemetery.

 Munroe Copper was a prominent Cleveland architect who did a significant amount of work in the Youngstown area.
 He was responsible for designing a majority of the homes in Forest Glen and several area churches.
-Copper designed of front entrance, chapel and original features.
+Copper designed the front entrance, chapel, and original features.